Princess Fiona: Voice

-Diaz enjoyed playing Fiona, and preferred voicing the character as an ogre over a human.
-Apart from Charlie's Angels, Shrek is the only franchise in which Diaz reprised a role.
+Diaz preferred voicing Fiona in the character's ogre form.
+Apart from the Charlie's Angels sequels, Shrek is the only franchise for which Diaz reprised a role.
 Because the origins of Fiona's parents had not yet been disclosed in the first film, Diaz voiced Fiona using an American accent.
-After discovering that English actors Julie Andrews and John Cleese would voice her parents Queen Lillian and King Harold, respectively, in Shrek 2, Diaz regretted voicing her character with her default Californian accent as opposed to a British accent, identifying this as one of the few things she would change about her performance in retrospect.
-Although admitting that working on the films for only a few hours at a time sporadically sometimes resulted in her feeling as though she is not "100 per cent involved ... at the same time, that character is so my character.
-I feel very possessive of Fiona.
-It's interesting to see something that's not actually tangible so fully embody your essence.
-It feels like I've lent something to this film that I could never give to any other film, in a weird way".
-Diaz would often defend Fiona's appearance from the press asking how she feels about playing an "ugly" character, explaining, "It's shocking to me that that's the perception, just because she's big and round ...
-Her body is everything that she is inside.
-I love that she is the princess who isn’t like all the other princesses.
-She doesn’t look like them, and she's just as beloved and accepted."
-In Shrek the Third (2007), Diaz co-starred alongside her ex-boyfriend, singer Justin Timberlake, with whom she had broken up the previous year.
+After learning that English actors Julie Andrews and John Cleese has been cast as her parents Queen Lillian and King Harold, respectively, in Shrek 2, Diaz regretted voicing her character with her default Californian accent as opposed to a British accent, calling it one of the few things she would change about her performance.
+Although admitting that working on the films for only a few hours at a time sporadically sometimes resulted in her feeling as though she is not 100 per cent involved in the process, she takes ownership over the character, explaining, "It's interesting to see something that's not actually tangible so fully embody your essence".
+Diaz would often defend Fiona's appearance from the press asking how she feels about playing an "ugly" character, finding their opinion shocking and explaining "I love that she is the princess who isn't like all the other princesses.
+She doesn't look like them, and she's just as beloved and accepted".
+In Shrek the Third (2007), Diaz co-starred alongside her ex-boyfriend, singer Justin Timberlake, with whom she had broken up the year prior.
 Timberlake plays her character's cousin Arthur Pendragon, heir to her late father's throne.
-Shrek 2 features a brief reference to Timberlake; a picture of a young knight named "Sir Justin" appears in Fiona's childhood bedroom, which is believed to be a reference to their relationship.
-Diaz was unaware of Timberlake's cameo until watching the film, believing it had been finalized before they were a couple.
-Although Timberlake was initially cast as Arthur while he was still dating Diaz, producer Aron Warner maintains that Timberlake's involvement was not influenced by their relationship, insisting that he earned the role based on his own merit and comedic timing.
+Shrek 2 includes a brief reference to Timberlake; a picture of a young knight named "Sir Justin" appears in Fiona's childhood bedroom, which is believed to be an homage to their relationship.
+Diaz was unaware of Timberlake's cameo until watching the film, believing it had been finalized before they became a couple.
+Although Timberlake was cast as Arthur while he was still dating Diaz, Warner maintains that his involvement was not influenced by their relationship, insisting that Timberlake earned the role based on his own merit and comedic timing.
 The film's May 2007 premiere in Los Angeles was the first media event at which the former couple had been photographed since the end of their relationship.
 Director Mike Mitchell denied media speculation that Timberlake and his character's omission from Shrek Forever After (2010) correlated to Diaz and Timberlake's breakup, explaining that Arthur was written out solely to allow more screen time for more relevant characters.